Senneleys Park

 Senneleys Park is a public park located in Bartley Green, Birmingham, containing large open spaces, hedgerows and a tree-lined stream.

 Attractions include football pitches, a skate park, an outdoor playground, a BMX track, an outdoor gym and picnic tables.

+History

+Before being purchased by the city council in 1935, the location had been known as Sennelys Farm since at least as far back as 1518.
+The site was recorded as the "Manor of Weoley" in the Domesday Book, a manuscript recording an 11th century land survey commissioned by William the Conqueror.